ChrisCarleton/BottomTime-Core/docs/LogEntries.md

 	},
 	"decoStops": [
 		{
 			"depth": "REQUIRED Number: The depth (in meters) that the stop was made at.
-(Must be positive.", "duration": "REQUIRED Number: The duration (in minutes) of the stop.
+(Must be positive.)", "duration": "REQUIRED Number: The duration (in minutes) of the stop.
 (Must be positive.)"
-		},
-		{
-			"depth": "...",
-			"duration": "..."
 		}
 	],
 	"temperature": {